StudyLink logo

 Study in Italy

 Italy is a popular destination for international students.
 It offers quality higher education with more affordable tuition fees than other Western European countries.
-There are around 32,000 international students in Italy, including independent students and those on exchange programmes.
+There are around 32,000 international students in Italy, adding to the diversity of the country.
 With a rich history and tradition of higher education, Italy is always an attractive option for students.

-Some of the first universities in Europe were founded in Italy during the Middle Ages and Renaissance.
+Italy has a long history of higher education, with some of the first European universities being founded in Italy during the Middle Ages and Renaissance period.
 The University of Bologna, founded in 1088, is recognised as the oldest university to still operate.
-Today, Italy is the home of many prestigious institutions of higher education.
-Many of Italy’s institutions perform well in the QS World University Rankings, appearing in the top 200 each year.
+Today, Italy is the home of many universities that perform well in the QS World University Rankings, appearing in the top 200 each year.

-Italy has something to offer everyone.
-It boasts stunning old cities, the Mediterranean and breathtaking natural views.
+Italy is a beautiful country, and has something for everyone.
+Its size and shape means that you can experience climates of all kind, and enjoy activities that range from skiing in the Alpes to relaxing on the beaches of Sorrento.
+The country is home to stunning old cities and breathtaking natural views.
 It is known for it’s fantastic food and wine, as well as its passionate people.
 At the same time, it is among the 8 most industrialised countries in the world, hosting many of the world’s biggest companies and research facilities.
-Italy has a rich cultural tradition and history as well as many World Heritage Sites that you might wish to visit during your stay.
+Italy has a rich cultural tradition and history as well as many World Heritage Sites that you can visit during your stay.

 The top tourist attractions in Italy include: